Scotton, Richmondshire

-Scotton is a village, civil parish and electoral ward in the Richmondshire district of North Yorkshire, England.
+Scotton is a village, civil parish and electoral ward in the county of North Yorkshire, England.
 The civil parish includes the centre and south of Catterick Garrison.
 The village lies in the south of the civil parish, and is effectively a suburb of Catterick Garrison.
 The village of Scotton is located 3 1/4 miles south west of Catterick village.

 History

+The name Scotton derives from the Old English Scotttūn meaning 'settlement of the Scots'.

 In the 1870s, John Marius Wilson's Imperial Gazetteer of England and Wales described Scotton like this: